snekmin/jaen-example/README.md

 **A:** Please open an issue!
 You can read about how to contribute [here](https://github.com/snek-at/jaen/blob/master/CONTRIBUTING.MD).
 Community submitted issues will be tagged "Proposed" and will be reviewed by the team.

-**Q:** Will you accept a pull request?

-**A:** We haven't worked out how pull requests should work for a public roadmap page, but we will take all PRs very seriously and review for inclusion.
-Read about contributing.
-We review these each week.

 ## [](#-copyright-and-license)📝 Copyright and License

 ![GitHub repository license](https://img.shields.io/badge/license-EUPL--1.2-blue)